DECODEproject/whitepaper/decode-glossary.md

 The environment in which DECODE operates, involving other systems, pilots, organisations, open source communities.
 We can consider various specific ecosystems for example the "Sharing economy" ecosystem which may have different characteristics

 ####DECODE Platform
 Software with a high degree of privacy by design that provides the core functionality of DECODE.
-For example, DECODE OS, Distributed Ledger, device metadata.
-(Ref: D4.2 - Online Test Infrastructure, D1.1 DECODE Scenarios and requirements definition report)
+For example, DECODE OS, Distributed Ledger, device metadata. [@D4.2][@D1.1]

 #### DECODE SDK
 The SDK is a development kit for modules developed and distributed by other consortium partners.
-It can be used to build, test and profile individual software applications on top of the DECODE OS, both locally and remotely on the continous integration infrastructure.
-(Ref: D4.1 DECODE OS Software Development Kit)
+It can be used to build, test and profile individual software applications on top of the DECODE OS, both locally and remotely on the continous integration infrastructure. [@D4.1]

 #### DECODE Node
 Controlled execution environment where the DECODE Hub runs.
 Decentralized transactions will be continuously being carried by the NODE.
-(Ref: D4.3  Provisional Hardware Platform)
+[@D4.3]

 #### DECODE Hub
 The DECODE HUB is the hardware component of the DECODE architecture.
 The HUB is any device on which the DECODE OS is installed.
 It provides connectivity to IoT devices, connects to other DE- CODE nodes and supports the DECODE OS.
-As any other component of the DECODE architecture, the HUB needs to follow the values of openness, security, scalability, deployability and flexibility.
-(Ref: D4.3  Provisional Hardware Platform)
+As any other component of the DECODE architecture, the HUB needs to follow the values of openness, security, scalability, deployability and flexibility. [@D4.3]

 #### DECODE OS
-The DECODE OS is the base operating system running all software designed, developed and deployed for the DECODE project.
-(Ref: D4.4 First release of DECODE OS).
+The DECODE OS is the base operating system running all software designed, developed and deployed for the DECODE project. [@D4.4].
 The DECODE OS is a blend of Devuan OS, with DECODE specific packages included within it.

 #### DECODE Core
 The DECODE Core is a process that acts as a co-ordinator for different components of DECODE (Application Smart Rule engines, IOT Connector, Attribute Vault, Ledger Connector).Note: this may need refining as it's still under discussion.